danilocgsilva/a_vs_n/tests/node_vs_php/max_native_function_time/RESULTS/Macbook_pro_13_mid_2012.md

 First, I would like to point out in the first place that the node and PHP binaries are installed in different storages.
 May it cause different results in performance?
 I don't know.

 The time utility from mac OS, unfortunately, cuts a decimal place for precision if compared to Linux.

+For **node**, there are a big difference between the *user* and *system* time.
+In five tests, we got between 0.05 and 0.06 as *user time*, and 0.01 in four, while 0.02 in just one of the tests for *system time*.

+For **php**, in all five tests runned consistently the time mac os utility give 0.02 seconds both for *user time* and *system time*.

+It seems that the PHP implementation for mac, for doing the same task as node, is more eficiently implemented in mac.
+The user processes seems to be